 Depositions in Insurance Coverage and Bad Faith Litigation: 30(b)(6) and Fact Witnesses

-This CLE webinar will prepare litigators for policyholders and insurance companies to question fact witnesses and corporate witnesses in coverage and bad faith litigation.
+This CLE course will prepare policyholder and insurance company litigators to question fact witnesses and corporate witnesses in coverage and bad faith litigation.
 The panel will outline their experiences and perspectives on leveraging testimony by corporate representatives for both sides, using FRCP 30(b)(6) as a framework.

 - Drafting effective 30(b)(6) deposition notices

 - Scope of questions and testimony for 30(b)(6) witnesses

 - Identifying fact witnesses

 - Taking the fact witness deposition